cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The CT1 installer now is signed with a certificate issued by a CA which is contained in the Windows keystore.
 This avoids that Windows shows users unnecessary warnings about unsigned software.
+  Excecutables contained in the CT1 installer are also signed (except some Flash executables which showed only a white window after being signed).

 - Installer fills the publisher field so the Windows overview of installed software shows now "CrypTool Team".